Kiley Best – Director at Large, Board Member 2016-2017, Newfoundland

 Kayla Glynn – Executive, Secretary, Board Member 2016-2017, Nova Scotia

 Kayla Glynn served as CaNOE’s Secretary on the Executive Board in 2016/2017.
-Kayla first got involved in CaNOE while completing her Master’s in Marine Affairs Program at Dalhousie University.
-While studying Kayla researched the assessment of environmental claims related to ship-source oil spills, and is currently interning at Clear Seas Centre for Responsible Marine Shipping.
-Kayla is now working in Vancouver, BC for as the Social Media Coordinator for Clear Seas Centre for Responsible Marine Shipping.
+Kayla first became involved with CaNOE while completing her Master’s of Marine Management at Dalhousie University.
+While in school Kayla researched the assessment of compensation claims related to ship-source oil spills.
+Kayla has now graduated and is working in Vancouver, BC at Clear Seas Centre for Responsible Marine Shipping.

 Having grown up away from the sea, Kayla understands how many Canadians experience a disconnect from the ocean.
 However, since completing her BAH degree in coastal studies at the University of Victoria, the ocean has become Kayla’s passion, and her studies and work have aimed at discovering what motivates people to further engage with, and defend, all that the sea has to offer.